Everything You Need to Know to Build a Custom Website Plan Using the Oreo Strategy

-As with an Oreo, it’s not a cookie without the crunch, and in this case, the first crunch is the plan.
-A successful website redesign project starts at the beginning, it starts with a project plan.
+As with an Oreo, it’s not a cookie without the crunch, and in this case, the first crunch is the custom website plan.
+A successful custom website strategy for a redesign project starts at the beginning, it starts with a project plan.
 Do you have one?

 When developing a website redesign project plan, there are lots of things to do and consider.
 There are details to gather, decisions to make, and priorities to balance.
 The planning step is the first step in a website redesign project.
 It’s hard but essential work.

 Projects don’t fail at the end; they fail at the beginning.
 Your plan is your foundation, and a solid plan will set you up for profitable website projects.

 Start Your Custom Website Plan Off Right, What is Your Objective?

 Step one is to determine your website’s primary goal.
 Your goal could be confirmation, conversion, or something else.